tuxnotes/docker-atlassian-jira/README.md

    The port the node is going to be listening to.
 Depending on your container deployment method this port may need to be [exposed and published][docker-expose].

+* `EHCACHE_OBJECT_PORT` (default: dynamic)

+   The port number on which the remote objects bound in the registry receive calls.
+This defaults to a free port if not specified.
+This port may need to be [exposed and published][docker-expose].

 * `EHCACHE_LISTENER_SOCKETTIMEOUTMILLIS` (default: 2000)

    The default timeout for the Ehcache listener.